4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Figure 9

-What pops up is Figure 9 for me.
-I then just click send and the images are off the the photo desk.
+Figure 9 pops up for me.
+I click send, and the images are off the photo desk.

-Step Six—Keywording When not on Deadline
+Step Six—Keywording When Not on Deadline

 Figure 10

-To help you with Keywords, PM already has a structured list of keywords for you to use that many Stock Agencies already use and then you can add your own keywords.
+To help you with keywords, PM already has a structured list of keywords many stock agencies use, and you can add your keywords.

 Figure 11

-When you click on it you will then see Figure 10.
-This way you can add things like “African American male” to all the photos you selected at one time.
-Now right next to the keyword field is a box with + sign next to it [Figure 11].
-If you check it then it will keep any keywords already in the image and just add your keywords.
-This way you can go through select all the photos with women and keyword them and then go and + add those photos where there are flowers in them.
+When you click on it, you will see Figure 10.
+This way, you can add things like “African American male” to all the photos you selected at one time.
+Right next to the keyword field is a box with a + sign next to it [Figure 11].
+If you check it, it will keep any keywords already in the image and add them.
+This way, you can go through and select all the photos with women and keyword them and then go and + add those photos where there are flowers in them.

 Step Six—Upload to PhotoShelter or Stock Agency